V4Fire/Client/src/core/dom/image/README.md

 }
 ```

-Or declare it within the default config.
+Or declare these options within the default config.

 **core/dom/image/const.ts**